 Dr. Olasky has degrees from of the University of Michigan and Yale University.

-Susan Olasky is a senior writer for WORLD, for which she produces radio stories, book reviews, and lifestyle features.
+Susan Olasky is a senior writer for WORLD, with particular responsibility for book reviews and lifestyle features.
 A graduate of the University of Michigan with a master's degree in public policy, she founded the Austin Crisis Pregnancy Center in 1984 and has co-authored articles opposing abortion along with a book, More Than Kindness: A Compassionate Approach to Crisis Childbearing.
 She was a columnist for the West Austin News during the 1990s.
-The Olaskys have four sons, one daughter-in-law, and one grandbaby.
+The Olaskys have four sons and one daughter-in-law.

 Susan Olasky is also the author of eight historical novels for children and is an assistant professor at Patrick Henry College, where she and Marvin Olasky supervise WORLD interns and interview newsmakers in front of students.
 On September 22, 2006, an $800 Jeopardy clue – “Susan Olasky has written a kids’ series about the adventures of Annie, daughter of this fiery Virginia orator” – was a triple stumper.

 Russ is the Associate Editor of The Indianapolis Star and Director of Pulliam Fellowship Program.
 In the past, he has been a reporter for The New York Times, The Washington Post, The Springfield Union, The Indianapolis News, The Indianapolis Star, and the Associated Press.
 He is the author of Publisher: Gene Pulliam, Last of the Newspaper Titans and a WJI monograph collection of his columns.
 Pulliam has earned numerous journalistic awards and has his B.A. from Williams College.